dhil/asymptotic-speedup-via-effect-handlers-code-jfp/README.md

 We provide a runner script to run the experiments.
-By default this script runs eleven repetitions of each benchmark in parallel on six cores, the following subsections assumes you will use the default configuration.
-If you want to use other settings, then invoke
+By default this script runs eleven repetitions of each benchmark in parallel on six cores; the following subsections assumes you will use the default configuration.
+Invoke the following command to display the possible settings

 ```
 $ opam exec -- dune exec bin/runner.exe -- --help